djeada/Statistics-Notes/notes/correlation_and_regression/metrics.md

 Where:

-- $n $ is the number of observations
+- $n$ is the number of observations
-- $p $ is the number of predictors (independent variables)
+- $p$ is the number of predictors (independent variables)

 **Interpretation**:

-- Adjusted $R^2 $ increases only if the new predictor improves the model more than would be expected by chance.
+- Adjusted $R^2$ increases only if the new predictor improves the model more than would be expected by chance.
 - It can be used for model selection, especially when comparing models with different numbers of predictors.

 ## Comparing Regression Metrics